lucywyman/blog/source/drafts/my-movie-diet.rst

 how they're made.
 And just like with food, I want to **vote with my dollars** to support Good Movies.

+Choosing your movie diet is about finding what's important to you and focusing on spending more time there.
+The movie diet you choose shouldn't be hard, or about restriction.
+It should be about consciously choosing how you spend your money, and what you support in the process.
+It should be about seeing movies you can feel good about, and not going just be somewhere that's air-conditioned.
+So much of what we eat and watch is just because it's there, or it's easy, or it's convenient.
+My movie diet is about finding what's good over what's convenient, and not passively consuming what's available.

+Personally, my movie diet is about being comfortable saying "No" to movies I don't want to see.
+Like food, movies have taken on a cultural significance and become something to do rather than just being what they are.
+I often find myself agreeing to see movies I have no interest in because my brother / mother / boyfriend's parents want to see it together this Friday, and I don't want to miss out on that experience with people I love.
+For me, my movie diet is about finding other ways to connect with and spend time with the people I love that don't include Bad Movies (but that can include Good Movies!).
+Like with food diets, my movie diet doesn't need to be something I adhere to strictly 100% of the time.
+I can still rewatch `Valentine's Day`_ and feel ok about myself.
+But my movie diet empowers me to say "No" to doing things I just plain don't want to do.
+And I hope it can do the same for you!

 Like with food diets, there are a million and one different ways you can focus on any of those 3 motivations.
 Below are some diet-analogous options so you can choose the movie diet that's right for you!